 Scope and content

 Immediate source of acquisition

-Original records transferred from the N.S.
-Dept. of Lands and Forests.
+Original records were transferred from the Nova Scotia Department of Lands and Forests.

 Language of material